Chukkappam & Mutton Roast

 How to prepare Chukkappam & Irachi Porichathu – Recipe 2?

-1. Heat ghee and pour water.
+1. Heat the ghee and pour water.

-2. When water boils add salt and rice flour.
+2. When water boils, add salt and rice flour.

 3. Reduce the flame and keep stirring.